deborahcheng/twitter_anti_vaxx_sna/README.md

 ## Technicals

 This project is written in Python.
 The tweets and their user information were scraped using Twitter API v2.
-SNA metrics were calculated using the NetworkX library and the graphs were visualized with <a href="https://www.polinode.com/">Polinode</a>.
+SNA metrics were calculated using the NetworkX library, the diffusion model was simulated using the ndlib library, machine learning with NLP and k-means were done using the NLTK and scikit-learn library, and the graphs were visualized with <a href="https://www.polinode.com/">Polinode</a>.

 While Twitter API v1.1 was widely used and had readily available libraries, Twitter API v2 offers the ability to scrape by Conversation ID, which includes replies, quotes and retweets associated with the conversation.
 This makes scraping for engagements of engagements much easier.
 The json file returned from API v2 was also easier to work with and I wasn't restricted to the information filtered by existing libraries.
 Therefore, I decided to scrape using API v2 by defining my own functions as there was no libraries using API v2 at the time.